Faris-07/Battleship/README.md

 The player places their 5 ships on the board and the computer randomly chooses where he wants to put all his ships, Then we duel.

+The live link can be found here - [Battleships Game](https://battleships-7.herokuapp.com/)

 ![readme hero image](/assets/images/Battleship-home-screen.png)

 ## How To Play